Are you looking for the best restaurants for lunch in Asheville, NC? Explore delicious Asheville lunch spots for tacos, sandwiches, sushi, and more.

 Uncover even more delicious Weaverville restaurants, including breweries and a funky cafe hiding Elvis.

 Twisted Laurel | Downtown Asheville 130 College St, Asheville, NC 28801 | Weaverville 10A S Main St, Weaverville, NC 28787

-Located throughout the South, Farm Burger prides itself on fresh and local ingredients with an emphasis on community.
+Located throughout the South (it is a regional chain), Farm Burger prides itself on fresh and local ingredients with an emphasis on community.